rossfletcher19/recipe-box-angular/README.md

 Really enjoying Angular and JavaScript.
 I want to get another build going and further study the flow and structure of Angular and how it works with TypeScript and JavaScript, as well as further study TS/JS.
 I am going to attempt to make a recipe app that can track, store and display recipes.

-## Goals and Where I'd like to Improve through this Build
+## Goals and where I'd like to improve through this build

 * Strive harder to comprehend my code to create better work and become better at what I do.
 * Have this builds code be better than the lasts.
 Which was another similar forum that I can certainly improve on.
 How you say?
 Well last forum we used 3 models for 3 different sections of the forum.
 I believe I can use one recipe model and have different sections with different types of recipes, from the eastcoast and the westcoast